aln787/ios-mobile-development-101-cwe-materials/curriculum/02-materials/lesson.md

 - Explain relevant history and trends in iOS development.
 - Identify key skills leveraged by IOS developers.
 - Survey the common tools used within the iOS ecosystem.
-- Apply key concepts and skills to build your own simple iOS application.
+- Apply key concepts and skills to build your own basic iOS application.
 - Create a custom learning plan to help you continue to build fundamental iOS development skills after this workshop.

 ### STUDENT PRE-WORK